redis/redis-doc/topics/functions-intro.md

 A registered function is named and acts as an entry point to the library.
 When the target execution engine handles the `FUNCTION LOAD` command, it registers the library's functions.

-The Lua engine compiles and evaluates the library source cod when loaded, and expects functions to be registered by calling the `redis.register_function()` API.
+The Lua engine compiles and evaluates the library source code when loaded, and expects functions to be registered by calling the `redis.register_function()` API.

 The following snippet demonstrates a simple library registering a single function named _knockknock_, returning a string reply: